RISCVtestbed/riscvtestbed.github.io/_community/workshops/hpcasia25-workshop.md

 As a founding and premier member of RISC-V International, Andes Technology contributes to high-performance computing (HPC) with superior out-of-order execution CPU cores and vector processors optimized for HPC workloads.
 Additionally, Andes offers an instruction customization environment that enables developers to accelerate performance-critical functions.
 AndesAIRE, the AI software stack, further enhances AI workload optimization, supporting large-scale AI/ML applications from edge devices to the cloud.
 This session will showcase how Andes Technology’s innovations are driving performance improvements across HPC environments.

-### RISC-V and HPC: Where we are and where we need to go
+### Investigating a multi-socket high core-count RISC-V system for HPC workload

 **_Presenter: Nick Brown_**

 Whilst RISC-V has become popular in fields such as embedded computing, it is yet to find mainstream success in High Performance Computing (HPC).
-However with the recent availability of more powerful RISC-V hardware, the proposition has begun to look more attractive.
-In this talk I will highlight some of the recent successess around leveraging RISC-V in HPC, along with highlighting key areas that still need further development and improvement.
+However, the 64-core RISC-V SG2042 is a potential game changer as it provides a commodity available CPU with much higher core-count than existing technologies.
+In this work we benchmark the SG2042 CPU hosted in an experimental, dual-socket, system to explore the performance properties of the CPU when running a common HPC benchmark suite especially across socket.
+Earlier benchmarks found that, on the Milk-V Pioneer that CPU is memory bound and this work confirms, even on a different system we still see those limitations.
+However, such a multi-socket configuration does provide an improvement in performance which helps close the gap between common HPC deployments.